Experience and Knowledge

 A Signature Combination of Vision and Pragmatism

 Nitze-Stagen approaches real estate opportunities with a developer’s imagination and an investor’s prudence.
-In addition to investing in and managing real estate, Nitze-Stagen and its related entities manage venture investments (Nitze-Stagen Capital Partners) and develop commercial real estate (Daniels Real Estate).
+In addition to investing in and managing real estate, Nitze-Stagen and its related entities develop commercial and mixed-use residential real estate.
 We bring a high level of due diligence to the investment process, while applying our property management and investment experience, thereby moderating risk while providing rewarding opportunities.

 Peter’s and my global experience with commercial real estate dates back to the early 1960s, years before the formation of Nitze-Stagen in 1970.
 We worked with successful firms worldwide, including White Weld & Company, Shearman & Sterling, National General Corporation, and Helmsley-Spear, Inc. We also provided development and financial consulting to a number of international companies, including Acme Cleveland, Societé des Bains de Mer, Burlington Northern Santa Fe, D.K.
 Ludwig, Dresser Industries, International Paper Company, Union Pacific Railroad and Eastman Kodak.
 Our professional relationships with commercial bankers, government agencies, merchant builders, and developers are long-standing.

 The Nitze-Stagen approach is characterized by recognizing that real estate investment can, and should, be a catalyst for improving communities.
 We make an equal commitment to our investors, to our tenants, and to the communities in which we build.
 And we believe that if we work together with these parties, no real estate project is too ambitious or too difficult to achieve.